arparaschiv/solar-coronal-inversion/README.md

 ### **Examples**
 Install the CLEDB distribution, generate databases, and update the database save location in the *[ctrlparams.py](./ctrlparams.py)* class, as described in the [CLEDB.READTHEDOCS.IO](https://cledb.readthedocs.io/en/latest/) .

 The new PyCELP database generation tool is recommended.
 It is more precise, but requires some computational resources for calculations.
 [A default PyCELP generated database can be found here to help get started (33Gb download)](https://drive.google.com/file/d/130rnM471FiVw9UQ8YfnaAbdh5_TTOQVO/view?usp=sharing).
-Just extract the two database folders in the CLEDB directory.
+Just extract the two database folders in the CLEDB_BUILD directory and you should be set to running the examples.

 Afterward, both 1-line and 2-line implementations of CLEDB can be tested with synthetic data using the two provided Jupyter notebook examples